tcarte01/hw1/README.md

 This is my homework file.
+Woohoo!